JRoberts21/JRoberts21/README.md

 ## I"m a Computer Science Student at IUS

-- 🌱 I’m currently learning assembly programming
+- 🌱 I’m currently working on learning javascript
-- 🥅 2022 Goals: My goal for 2022 is to learn JavaScript
+- 🥅 2023 Goals: My goal for 2023 is to get an internship
 - 📫 How to reach me: You can reach me via email at jonathanerc2@gmail.com
 - ⚡ Fun fact: I Like to play guitar and read